Here's How You Can Visit Prince Harry & Meghan Markle's Home — Kind Of

 But perhaps the most interesting aspect of Frogmore Cottage is that, for the time being at least, you can visit it.
 Kind of.
 Frogmore Cottage — which, by the way, is not so much a cottage but a sprawling manse believed to contain up to 10 bedrooms — sits on the grounds of the Frogmore Estate, which is part of the Home Park in Windsor.
 This comprises about 35 acres of gardens, plus the Frogmore House and Frogmore Cottage.
 Frogmore House, which is reportedly where Harry and Meghan held the reception for their wedding, allows small groups of visitors every year during the month of August.
 It is also, according to the Royal Collection Trust, accessible during three annual Charity Open Days, the next of which will fall in June 2019.

-Last year, tickets for the Charity Open Days cost £7.00 (about $12 CAD) for adults, and could be purchased on-site or in advance.
+Last year, tickets for the Charity Open Days cost £7.00 (about $9) for adults, and could be purchased on-site or in advance.
 Organizations that benefitted from the days were the National Garden Scheme, SSAFA, and the Prisoners' Education Trust.
-During the August open days, tickets will cost £11 ($19) per adult, or £35 ($61) for a private, guided evening tour for a group of 15.
+During the August open days, tickets will cost £11 ($14) per adult, or £35 ($44) for a private, guided evening tour for a group of 15.

 Advertisement